Sunday, December 18, 2016

 “Also outstanding in the document is the unusual status of a woman in the administration of the Kingdom of Judah in the seventh century B.C.E.”

-Ahituv adds that the document reinforces the theory that the city’s original name was “Yerushalem,” not “Yerushalayim.”
+Ahituv adds that the document reinforces that the city’s original name was “Yerushalem,” not “Yerushalayim”, a later spelling that might represent a compromise with non-Jews, linking the name with either a pagan deity or the idea of 'two hills'.

 “The document represents extremely rare evidence of the existence of an organized administration in the Kingdom of Judah,” stated Klein.
 “It underscores the centrality of Jerusalem as the economic capital of the kingdom in the second half of the seventh century B.C.E.
 According to the Bible, the kings Menashe, Amon or Josiah ruled in Jerusalem at this time; however, it is not possible to know for certain which of the kings of Jerusalem was the recipient of the shipment of wine.”